-County governments should base their up-to-date performance on the previous financial year and the recent budget implementation reports.
-These are usually the half-year performance reports produced during the 2nd quarter of the current financial year (July to December).
+County governments should base their up-to-date budget performance on the previous financial year and the recent budget implementation reports.
+The recent budget reports are usually the half-year performance reports produced during the 2nd quarter of the current financial year (July to December).

 The second key aspect of the County Fiscal Strategy Paper is projections.
 The projections should indicate the overall revenue and expenditure expected for the next (or coming) budget year.
 They should also indicate any deficit expected in the budget.